raleel/mythras-srd/0006_Vehicles.md

 **Systems** : Representing vital components of the vehicle, including the power plant, crew section, and so on.

 **Traits** : A vehicle may also have 1 or more Traits.
-Traits, like the Abilities assigned to Creatures in the _Mythras Imperative_ rules, or Combat Style Traits, offer an additional game description and advantage, reflecting the vehicle's nature.
+Traits, like the Abilities assigned to Creatures in the _Mythras_ _Imperative_ rules, or Combat Style Traits, offer an additional game description and advantage, reflecting the vehicle's nature.

-**Shields** : In settings with advanced energy manipulation technology, shields may be present that protect the vehiclevehicle, but which may ablate under sustained fire.
+**Shields** : In settings with advanced energy manipulation technology, shields may be present that protect the vehicle, but which may ablate under sustained fire.

 **Vehicle Size Table**